BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 He wasn't a philosopher of math in the analytic sense, but he reflected deeply on what "mathematical" means.
 He tied the rise of modern science to the "mathematical projection" of nature (geometry, analytic mechanics, etc.).

-The late Wittgenstein argues that the meaning of words is determined by their use.
+The late Wittgenstein argued that the meaning of words is determined by their use.
 This seems like a trivial observation but his claim was in fact very radical because it rejects the view that words refer to some essences.
 Furthermore, it offers arguments agains the view that language can describe reality accurately.
 The use of a word changes over time.